 After an initial test/preview period, Minnie Vans are now being rolled out around Walt Disney World.
-The vehicles can be requested at every Deluxe Resort via the Lyft app, and it would seem that Disney is making a significant investment in the program’s future, adding more vans (well, SUVs) to the fleet.
+The vehicles can be requested at every resort via the Lyft app (except for the All Stars), and it would seem that Disney is making a significant investment in the program’s future, adding more vans (well, SUVs) to the fleet.
 It also seems that this will be the main ‘priority’ transportation option going forward, as Walt Disney World has discontinued Express Transportation.

 I have to admit, when the Minnie Vans were first announced, and their initial price was released, I didn’t have much interest.
-At $20 per ride (UPDATE: the price has now increased to $25/ride as of February 2018), Minnie Vans cost approximately double the price of an average Lyft or Uber ride.
+At $20 per ride (UPDATE: the price has now increased to $25/ride), Minnie Vans cost approximately double the price of an average Lyft or Uber ride.
 After using the Minnie Vans on a recent trip to Walt Disney World, I have to say, my mind has changed…

 Even before using Minnie Vans myself, I knew Minnie Vans would be useful for those who still currently use taxis.
 As I’ve learned from reader comments to our Tips for Using Lyft & Uber at Walt Disney World post, there are many people who are distrustful of these ride-sharing services.
 There are a variety of reasons for this; some valid, others based on anecdotal fear-mongering (if you think taxis are safe, I have a documentary for you to watch).
 Regardless of the logic of the rationales, that’s how it is.